Category

 Museums in Ludwigshafen

 Ludwigshafen's museum landscape is surprisingly diverse.
-The Wilhelm Hack Museum is regarded as an important institution for modern and contemporary art, the city museum tells the story of the young industrial city, and the Ernst Bloch Centre commemorates the great philosopher of hope, who spent his final years here.
+The Wilhelm Hack Museum is regarded as an important institution for modern and contemporary art, the city museum tells the story of the young industrial city, and the Ernst Bloch Center commemorates the great philosopher of hope, who spent his final years here.
 The arc thus spans from the avant-garde and the city's emergence to thinking on the Rhine.
 Anyone wanting to understand the city is best off starting here.

 Attractions

-City Centre
+City Center

 Wilhelm Hack Museum